-Our Paediatric Oncology Clinical Psychologists are an integral part of the multi-disciplinary team and are able to offer support at all stages of a child’s journey.
-They are trained in child development and learning.
-They specialise in a range of therapeutic approaches to meet the needs of both the child and their family.
+Our Paediatric Oncology Clinical Psychologists are the key part of the multi-disciplinary team and are able to offer support at all stages of a child’s journey.
+They are trained in child development and learning and specialise in a range of therapeutic approaches to meet the needs of both the child and their family, they look at the whole child as an individual.
 For a family who have lost a child, a Clinical Psychologist can offer bereavement follow up for both the parents and siblings.

 “All children with a brain tumour should be offered neuropsychological testing upon diagnosis and follow up by a clinical psychologist.”

 Every child has the right to return to a normal life and fulfil their potential, Clinical Psychology is the key to allowing this.

 We are the only UK Charity providing Clinical Psychology for children with cancer

 Dr Angela Kirby – Clinical Psychologist, Addenbrooke’s Hospital, Cambridge